ILikeAI/AlwaysReddy/README.md

 If you have issues try deleting the venv folder and starting again.
 Set VERBOSE = True in the config to get more detailed logs and error traces

+**Hotkey issues**
+If you are on Windows and having issues where the AlwaysReddy hotkeys are not being detected while you are running games or full screen applications, try setting `WINDOWS_INPUT_HANDLER=autohotkey` in the `config.py`.

 ## How to:
 ### How to use AlwaysReddy:
 There are currently only main 2 actions: